The Organ of St Bartholomew’s Church

 The Westgate Brewery

 From time to time we bring in a guest writer to add to the content of our website.
 We are grateful to local historian Alan H. J. Green for his permission to reprint this article which originally appeared, entitled “The Westgate Brewery”, in the Sussex Industrial Archaeology Society Newsletter 137 of January 2008.
-And also to… Continue reading The Westgate Brewery
+And also to Paula Chatfield of Parklands RA who drew this article to our attention in the first place.
+If you would be interested in contributing something relevant to Westgate and its surrounding streets then do please contact us.

 Westgate in the 17th to 19th Centuries